dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Configuring dCache users

-In this tutorial , we will used gPlazma (Grid-Aware Pluggable Authorization Management) service is a part of dCache, providing services for access control, which are used by door-cells in order to implement their access control system.
+In this tutorial, we will used gPlazma (Grid-Aware Pluggable Authorization Management) service which is a part of dCache, providing services for access control, which are used by door-cells in order to implement their access control system.

 The dCache RPM comes with a default gPlazma configuration file **/etc/dcache/gplazma.conf**.

- gPlazma requires the CA- and VOMS-root-certificates, that it should use, to be present in /etc/grid-security/certificates/ and /etc/grid-security/ vomsdir respectively.
+ gPlazma requires the CA- and VOMS-root-certificates, that it should use, to be present in **/etc/grid-security/certificates/** and **/etc/grid-security/** vomsdir respectively.
-In some cases, gPlazma requires X.509-host-certificates to be present in /etc/grid-security/.
+In some cases, gPlazma requires X.509-host-certificates to be present in **/etc/grid-security/**.
 However, X.509 credentials require a certificate authority, which require considerable effort to set up.
 For this tutorial the certificates have been installed on our VMs.

-Gplazma is configured by the PAM-style: the first column is the phases of the authentication process.
+Gplazma is configured by the PAM (Privileged Access Management)-style: the first column is the phases of the authentication process.
 Each login attempt follows four phases: **auth**, **map**, **account** and **session**.
+Each phase is comprised of plugins.
 Second column describes how to handle errors.
-There are four different options: **optional** -,  **sufficient**, **required** and **requisite**.
-The third column defines plugins that should be used.  as back-end for its tasks and services.
+Running a plugin is either success or failure, plugins that fail sometimes is expected.
+There are four different options: **optional** ,  **sufficient**, **required** and **requisite**.

+The third column defines plugins that should be used as back-end for its tasks and services.

 Lets have a look on a complete configuration example and go through the each phase.